-Health and development checks
+Health and development checks in ECEC program

 This page provides information for early childhood education and care (ECEC) services and professionals on the health and development checks (HDC) program.

-The HDC program
+The HDC in ECEC program

 To increase the number of children starting school developmentally on track, the NSW Government is rolling out free health and development checks for 4-year-old children at their preschool or long day care service.

-Preparing your service for the HDC program
+Preparing your service for the program

-To assist your service in preparing for the HDC program, please download the HDC Pre-Visit Checklist (PDF 117 KB).
+To assist your service in preparing for the program, please download the HDC Pre-Visit Checklist (PDF 117 KB).
 The checklist has been designed to assist your service in ensuring children, families and staff are adequately prepared and all regulatory requirements are met before, during and after the visit.

-What to do after the HDC visit
+What to do after the visit

-Participating in the HDC program is a useful way to gather information about children’s learning, development and wellbeing.
+Participating in the program is a useful way to gather information about children’s learning, development and wellbeing.
 The results of the checks, along with educators’ critical reflection and consideration of the effectiveness of their planning and curriculum, can be used to formulate short and long-term goals for your service.
 They can also be used to formulate learning goals and teaching strategies for individual children in collaboration with the child, family and other professionals.

 Following the visit to your service, Local Health District staff may speak with your service directly or provide a service summary (PDF 118 KB).
 This summary outlines the areas where children at your service may require additional support at a cohort-level.